NikVis01/Google_Hack_25/README.md

 - ✅ FastAPI backend with structured endpoints
 - ✅ Frontend chat interface for querying the assistant
 - ✅ Local run support for rapid development
+- + Monolith shitty ass goofy ass backend file (one file lol) less is more?
+More is more.

 ## 🛠️ Tech Stack